freqtrade/freqtrade/docs/rest-api.md

 ### Configuration with docker

-If you run your bot using docker, you'll need to have the bot listen to incomming connections.
+If you run your bot using docker, you'll need to have the bot listen to incoming connections.
 The security is then handled by docker.

 ``` json
     "api_server": {